jordanebelanger/SwiftyBluetooth/README.md

 peripheral.readValue(ofCharac: charac) { result in
     switch result {
     case .success(let data):
-        break // The data was read and is returned as an NSData instance case .failure(let error):
+        break // The data was read and is returned as a Data instance case .failure(let error):
         break // An error happened while attempting to read the data }